 Carved roasted chicken on a serving platter with fresh herbs.

 Let me just tell you, this roasted chicken is the best chicken I’ve ever had.
-It’s so worth it to take the extra step of brining the chicken first, because it means that your meat will be perfectly seasoned through and through.
+It’s worth it to take the extra step of brining the chicken first, because your meat will have perfect seasoning.
 I make this roasted chicken almost every week, and the leftovers are great for sandwiches, soups, pasta dishes and more.
 Your family is sure to love this roast chicken as much as my family does!

 Roasted Chicken Video